 Barriers to Operational Activity

-Palestinian law places virtually no limitations on the rights of an association, though in some cases does enable government interference.
+Palestinian law places virtually no limitations on the rights of an association, though in recent years the government has sought to exert greater control over civil society through amendments, regulations, ministerial decisions, or informal practices towards CSOs.
 Associations are free to engage in public policy debates, raise funds from foreign and domestic sources, and merge and dissolve.
 Associations can affiliate with foreign or domestic organizations without seeking prior permission, and foreign associations are free to establish branches in Palestine so long as approval is given by both the Ministry of the Interior and the Ministry of Planning and International Cooperation.

 The Ministry of Interior has the right to “scrutinize the activities of an association to ascertain that its funds have been spent for the purposes for which they were allocated,” which may allow inappropriate government intervention in NGO activities by the government.
 Also, although the law provides that associations are entitled to set up branches within Palestine, it has been reported that authorities in Gaza may refuse to allow the opening of organizations registered in the West Bank (and vice-versa).